salesforcecli/plugin-data/README.md

 DESCRIPTION
   Resume a bulk export job that you previously started.
 Uses Bulk API 2.0.

-  When the original "data export bulk" command either times out or is run with the --async flag, it displays a job ID.
+  When the original "data export bulk" command times out it displays a job ID.
   To see the status and get the results of the bulk export, run this command by either passing it the job ID or using the --use-most-recent flag to specify the most recent bulk export job.